-Directors with experience in digital information technology leadership provide valuable perspectives on technology digital innovation, solutions. innovative business models, data analytics. e-commerce applications, marketing strategy and cyber risks.
-These individuals are particularly engaged in our Board's oversight of the Company's comprehensive information security cybersecurity programs.
-These individuals also bring knowledge of use of technology to further the Company's strategy to enhance customer experience and reduce costs and labor intensity through automation.
+Directors with experience in digital and information technology leadership provide valuable perspectives on technology innovation, digital solutions, innovative business models, data analytics, e-commerce applications, marketing strategy and cyber risks.
+These individuals are particularly engaged in our Board's oversight of the Company's comprehensive information security and cybersecurity programs. individuals also bring knowledge of use of technology to further the Company's strategy to enhance customer experience and reduce costs and labor intensity through automation.